Building Milk Crate Chicken Nesting Boxes

 How many milk crate nesting boxes do you need for a flock of chickens?

-Before I began building our new nesting boxes I wanted to do a bit of research to see what options were actually out there.
-I went over to Pinterest and found quite a few unique ideas, but my goal was to find an option that would help me to utilize what supplies I already had on hand.
-I finally saw a set of chicken nesting boxes that used plastic crates that resemble milk crates from my childhood.
+Before I began building our own nesting boxes, I wanted to do some research to see what options were out there.
+I did my research on Pinterest and found quite a few unique ideas, but there weren’t any options to help me utilize the supplies I already had.

 milk crate nesting boxes inside of a chicken coop